 In recent years, the sisters have set up new governance structures, inviting lay Mission Partners to take up roles of leadership, so as to ensure the continuity of Good Shepherd ministries into the future.
 Sisters have put a great deal of effort into training the 280 lay workers especially the 39 Centers directors, different service areas supervisors, two deputy CEOs and a CEO.
 In September 2013 leadership responsibility was passed from the senior Good Shepherd Sister to a team of “a CEO and 2 deputies”.
 This lay leadership team is based upon the model developed in Australia.

-In 2015 a further restructure was implemented.
+Since 2015 a further restructure has been implemented.
 Our 39 works are located in12 different States.
 So each State has a State Director.
 The 12 States grouped into 4 districts: North, South, Central, East and each district has a District Director.
 The value of this structure is that Staff are trained not only in Social Work expertise with Good Shepherd Values but, because they are Directors of services, they are trained in administration and management.
 This increases the pool of leaders who are able to contribute to the whole as needed.